Amelia County Virginia Reckless Driving Speeding Attorney

 Amelia is a rural county situated outside of the City of Richmond.
 However, many families have begun moving to rural areas to avoid congestion.
 As such, Amelia has become known for many Code of Virginia traffic violations.
-Specifically, this area is particularly known for reckless driving and speeding violations.
-Nonetheless, if you have received one of these speeding or reckless driving violations you need to contact Amelia traffic attorney Trey Mattox immediately.
+Specifically, this area is particularly known for speeding and reckless driving violations.
+Nonetheless, if you have received one of these speeding or reckless driving violations you need to contact Amelia traffic lawyer Trey Mattox immediately.

 A person shall be guilty of reckless driving who drives a motor vehicle on the highways in the Commonwealth (i) at a speed of twenty miles per hour or more in excess of the applicable maximum speed limit or (ii) in excess of eighty-five miles per hour regardless of the applicable maximum speed limit.